You're running the roadmap. Everyone wants a different version of it.

 What we work on

 These are not hypothetical.
-They are the conversations I have every week with product leaders at companies between 10 and 200 people.
+They come up in almost every mentoring conversation I have with CPOs and VPs of Product at companies between 10 and 200 people.

 - Roadmap prioritisation under pressure Sales wants the enterprise deal feature.
 Engineering says the infrastructure needs work first.
 The CEO read a competitor's blog post and now wants a pivot.
 How to hold a coherent product strategy when everyone is pulling in different directions — and how to communicate your decisions without losing the room.